eblade/jsondb/README.rst

   examples.
 Look into ``images6/system.py`` for instance to see how the views are set up.

-- Also the lib works quite well together with its sister, ``jsonobject`` which is a Django-inspired serialization/deserialization lib for complex python objects and json.
+- Also the lib works quite well together with its sister, ``lindh-jsonobject`` which is a Django-inspired serialization/deserialization lib for complex python objects and json.
 It can be found here: https://github.com/eblade/jsonobject.